kevingonzalez7997/Deployment_4/README.md

 ### 9. Setting up Cloudwatch Alerts

 While setting up alerts, 3 resources were being selected to monitor.
 Since the instance we are using has more resources an alarm was set for each one of the CPUs.
-In addition to further view resource usage, an alarm was also set to the RAM.
+In addition to further viewing resource usage, an alarm was also set to the RAM.
 - Create Alarm
 - Search for resources that should be monitored such as "CPU" or "mem"
 - Statistic can be set to max to view spiked level more detailed